ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/web-test-runner.md

 ## Content as Data

-If you are using any of Greenwood's [content as data](/docs/content-as-data/) features, you'll want to have your tests handle mocking of `fetch` calls.
-This can be done with a simple override of `window.fetch`
+If you are using any of Greenwood's Content as Data [Client APIs](/docs/content-as-data/data-client/), you'll want to have your tests handle mocking of `fetch` calls.

+This can be done by overriding `window.fetch` and providing the desired response needed based on the API being called:

 ```js
 import { expect } from "@esm-bundle/chai";